What's the hot new disease being promoted by the media? It's the Zika virus ... and it's transmitted by mosquitoes.

 Well, no. The mosquitoes that will soon be buzzing Racine County, don't carry the Zika virus.
-In fact, according to the Centers for Disease Control and Prevention, not a single person has contracted the virus from a mosquito in the contiguous United States.
+In fact, according to the Centers for Disease Control and Prevention, not a single person has contracted the virus from a mosquito in the contiguous U.S.

 Foreign countries are different.
-Zika virus is a danger if you travel to Mexico, the Caribbean and some South American lands.
+Zika virus is a danger if you travel to Mexico, the Caribbean and some South American countries.
 Tropical mosquitoes in these areas carry the virus.
-More than 350 "travel-related" Zika cases have been reported in the United States, where people returned from a foreign country after being infected.
+More than 350 "travel-related" Zika cases have been reported in the U.S., where people returned from a foreign country after being infected.

-The glaring risk of Zika virus is its connection to severe birth defects, including brain damage.
-Pregnant women, or those planning to become pregnant, should be especially wary about foreign travel.
+The glaring threat of Zika virus is its connection to severe birth defects, including brain damage.
+Pregnant women, or those planning to become pregnant, should be especially careful about foreign travel.

 Otherwise, Zika virus disease isn't fatal.
 It does have some uncomfortable symptoms – fever, rash and joint pain.
 So, if Zika comes up in conversation this summer, rest easy.
 Like malaria and dengue fever, it's carried by tropical mosquitoes that don't frequent Racine County, southeastern Wisconsin or northern Illinois.